は and が: What's the difference between these two Japanese particles?

 In linguistics, this is called contrast—and, in Japanese, you use は (wa) to imbue a sentence with this kind of contrast.

-The reason for this contrast becomes a bit more clear when we see the other half of the sentence:
+The reason for this contrast becomes a bit more clear when we see the other half of this kind of sentence:

 Here's two more examples, just for good measure:

-→ Note that here the subject is the same in each clause—it's the same person doing the writing—but the object has changed. -
+→ You can't see it, but the subject is the same in each clause—it's the same person doing the writing—only the object has changed.

 → Just like in that first sentence above, the nuance here isn't _just_ that you don't like coffee.
 It's more that while you don't like coffee, there's something else available (such as tea or milk or soda) that you _do_ like.